SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation

 As shown in Figure~\ref{fig:clean_corruption}, the performance of training-free methods drops significantly on this corrupted data, revealing their fundamental limitation in handling domain shifts.
 This failure motivates our approach of leveraging unlabeled test data for robust merging, a principle adapted from test-time adaptation that avoids data leakage.
 Our empirical results are consistent with prior theoretical work~\citep{Prodistill_ICML2025}, which highlights the vulnerability of data-agnostic merging in practice.
 For more detailed results, see Appendix~\ref{appendix:corruption}.

-\textbf{Rethinking cross-task performance.} Another motivation comes from the intuition that a model’s cross-task performance\footnote{We define \textit{cross-task performance} as evaluating model A's encoder with model B's classifier on B's task.} is closely tied to its merging performance.
+\textbf{Rethinking cross-task performance.} Another motivation comes from the intuition that a model's cross-task performance\footnote{We define \textit{cross-task performance} as evaluating model A's encoder with model B's classifier on B's task.} is closely tied to its merging performance.
 To examine this, we conducted a preliminary study on 20 vision tasks using ViT-B/32.
-We observed a significant positive correlation ($r=0.863, \ p<0.001$) between a model's average cross-task performance and its average merging performance.
-Specifically, given a pair of models (A, B), we evaluate (1) the cross-task performance by evaluating A's encoder with B's classifier on B's task, and (2) the merging performance by weight-averaging the two encoders and then evaluating the new encoder on B's task.
-As shown in Figure~\ref{fig:cross_merge_correlation}, a model's ability to generalize across tasks is a strong and reliable predictor of its potential for successful merging.
+We observed a significant positive correlation ($r=0.863, \ p<0.001$) between a model's average cross-task performance and its average merging performance. {Specifically, we treat each task in the benchmark as a target task $B$ and iterate through all other tasks $A$ ($A \neq B$).
+For each pair, we evaluate: (1) the pairwise cross-task performance, and (2) the pairwise merging performance by weight-averaging the two encoders and then evaluating the new merged encoder on $B$'s task.
+The final metrics for task $B$ are computed by averaging these pairwise values over all source tasks $A$.} As shown in Figure~\ref{fig:cross_merge_correlation}, a model's ability to generalize across tasks is a strong and reliable predictor of its potential for successful merging.
 This key insight forms the foundation of our work.

 Prior work~\citep{tangent_NeurIPS2023} often regards non-interference as the objective of model merging, where the sole aim is to prevent tasks from degrading one another.
 However, this perspective inherently imposes a ceiling because cross-task performance cannot go beyond that of the pre-trained model, leaving little room for improvement.
 We instead highlight the need for positive synergy, where tasks actively enhance one another and collectively achieve performance beyond this ceiling.
 In Section~\ref{sec:theory}, we provide a theoretical analysis showing that improvements in cross-task performance directly translate into more effective merging.